xiahouzuoxin/caffe_segtask/README.md

 This branch hosts the code for the technical report ["Towards Good Practices for Very Deep Two-stream ConvNets"](http://arxiv.org/abs/1507.02159), and more.

 ### Updates
+- Jul 16, 2016
+  * New working sample: "Real-time Action Recognition with Enhanced Motion Vector CNNs" on CVPR 2016.
 - Apr 27, 2016
   * cuDNN v5 support, featuring the super fast WINOGrad Convolution and cuDNN implementation of BatchNormalization.
 - Dec 23, 2015